psf/request-for/2019-Q4-PyPI/RFI.md

 - Verifiable cryptographic signing of artifacts ([PEP 458](https://www.python.org/dev/peps/pep-0458/)/[TUF](https://theupdateframework.github.io) or simiilar)
 - Technical infrastructure and methods for automated detection of malicious package uploads
-- Continuation of high priority improvements to previous security work on API Tokens and Multi-Factor authentication
+- Continuation of high priority improvements to previous security work on API Tokens and Multi-Factor authentication as budget allows
 - Documentation for above features

 ### Open Questions